METHODS TO PREPARE FOR NEET ENTRANCE EXAMS

 If we falter in these better well can realise that we stand nowhere..

 Maintain a separate book for values..
-Keep on having a look on those neumericals every morning..
+Keep on having a look on those numerical every morning..

 Now after having built up our base… We now need to read up books like dental explore.. all past year questions from 2007 including those of PGI, BHU in that book.

-Bascially we have to become a vaccum machine.. taking in much of knowledge we can without straing our ever so plastic Brain..
+taking in much of knowledge we can without staring our ever so plastic Brain..

-Yes.. the questions of basic medical sciences may be beyond our BDS curriculum.. but thats whatz asked.
+Yes.. the questions of basic medical sciences may be beyond our BDS curriculum.. but thats what is asked.

 Mudith Khanna (Aipgmee) Amith Ashish (aiims medical) are mandatory..
 You would be suprised to know that in AIPG 2009 paper of ours 40-50 medical questions were direct picks from AIIMS medical may 2008 paper.
 Every year many questions directly can appear from the top level books.

 Read the questions well and understand the explanations given in the book..
 Even dont skip the ENT, Ophthalmology, OG, Peadiatric, Orthopedic questions..
-In short All the book has to be read..
+In short All the book has to be read.
 The concepts understood with our standard texts.Other good books for basics is Saumiya Shukla (Anat, physio-biochem) Gobind Garg (pharm) . .
 Gobind is an amazing book with simple explanations and mnemonics worth a buy.